A positive turning point turns negative for Mariners on tough night in Oakland

 “Every team’s got the naysayers out there,’’ he said.
 “Certainly, Oakland’s overcome a lot of that as well.
 You kind of put that chip on your shoulder, and when the Robby thing happened, it was still the same situation where a lot of people didn’t think we had a chance.
 But just keep playing.
 The whole thing was to focus one day at a time.
 Stay in the moment.”

-Meanwhile, Cano had to watch all this from afar with the complicated emotional baggage of hoping the team survived yet having to live with whatever feelings of guilt and regret that roiled inside of him.
+Meanwhile, Cano had to watch all this from afar with the complicated emotional baggage of hoping the team thrived yet having to live with whatever feelings of guilt and regret that roiled inside of him.

 “It was really hard,’’ he said.
 “I’m not going to lie.
 It was so hard watching the game from home, knowing that you should be in there.”

 Cano’s return did not have the immediate galvanizing effect the Mariners were hoping for, and now they have the added worry of Paxton’s health.
-The resurgence of optimism that came out of the four-game Houston sweep has receded after two straight losses to start this showdown with the A’s.
+He’ll miss at least one start.
+The The resurgence of optimism that came out of the four-game Houston sweep has receded after two straight losses to start this showdown with the A’s.

 The Mariners will endeavor to stay in the moment.
 But once again it seems the moment is slipping away from them.
-I wouldn’t be surprised if the A’s are channeling another one of Billy Beane’s Moneyball bon mots: “When your enemy’s making mistakes, don’t interrupt him.”
+I wouldn’t be surprised if the A’s are channeling another one of Billy Beane’s bon mots from “Moneyball:” “When your enemy’s making mistakes, don’t interrupt him.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.